Ovnuniarchos/synth-et-quatre/fmsynth/docs/fx.markdown

 # Trigger commands

-Any command that triggers after a delay will not trigger if that delay is greater than song speed (ticks/s), but any other effect in the same row will be registered anyways.
+Any command that triggers after a delay will not trigger if that delay puts it after the current row, but any other effect in the same row will be registered anyways.

 ## 20xx

+Delays row by `xx` ticks.
+This command ignores the operator mask.

+Any other command, and any further delay/repeat will be relative to the end of this command.

+## 21xx

 Trigger note off after `xx` ticks.

-## 21xx
+## 22xx

 Trigger note cut after `xx` ticks.

-## 22xx
+## 23xx

 Trigger note on after `xx` ticks.

-## 23xx
+## 24xx

 Trigger note stop+on after `xx` ticks.

-## 24xx
+## 25xx

 Send note on every `xx` ticks.

-## 25xx
+## 26xx

 Send note stop+on every `xx` ticks.

-## 26xx

-Delays note by `xx` ticks.